What’s the most important page on your eCommerce website? If you answered “product page,” you’ll be absolutely correct.

 Focus on Sharing Genuine Customer Reviews and Testimonials

-To benefit fully from this best practice, one should ask for customers’ feedback.
+One should ask for customers’ feedback to benefit fully from this best practice.
 This means that you should expressly ask your customers to detail how they felt using your products.

 PRO TIP: Remember to use the Review Schema to mark the testimonies and use them as a source of frequently updated content for your product pages.
 This step is crucial for improved SEO rankings.